Military veteran suspected of killing 1 woman, injuring 4 others in Atlanta medical facility is captured. Here's how the hourslong manhunt unfolded | KRDO

 "Our hearts are with her family, friends, and colleagues as they remember her and grieve this tragic loss," CDC spokesperson Benjamin Haynes said.

-The surviving victims were brought to the nearby Grady Memorial Hospital — Atlanta’s only Level 1 trauma center.
+The surviving victims were taken to the nearby Grady Memorial Hospital -- Atlanta's only Level 1 trauma center.

 Three of the women arrived to the hospital in critical condition and had to undergo surgery, while the fourth was in stable condition, the hospital said in a statement.